ProvisionGenie/ProvisionGenie/Docs/Admin-fact-sheet.md

 ## Update schedule

-This is an open-source project and we welcome contributions.
+This is an open-source project and we welcome [contributions](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/CONTRIBUTINGt.md).

 We will version like this:

 * We will merge PRs about fixing defects or optimizing existing code fortnightly and release a patch which you can then use
 * New features without breaking changes will be released in minor versions
 * breaking changes will be released only in major versions

-You can familiarize yourself with our [Roadmap](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/Roadmap.md) to know what's coming when
+You can familiarize yourself with our [Roadmap](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/Roadmap.md) to know what's coming when.
-Find more information in the [Contributing Guide](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/CONTRIBUTINGt.md)